Necessity and sufficiency: Definitions

-In the above situation, N is said to be a necessary condition for S. In common language, this is equivalent to saying that if the conditional statement is a true statement, then the consequent N must be true—if S is to be true (see third column of "truth table" immediately below).
+In the above situation of "N whenever S, N is said to be a necessary condition for S. In common language, this is equivalent to saying that if the conditional statement is a true statement, then the consequent N must be true—if S is to be true (see third column of "truth table" immediately below).
 In other words, the antecedent S cannot be true without N being true.
 For example, in order for someone to be called Socrates, it is necessary for that someone to be Named.
 Similarly, in order for human beings to live, it is necessary that they have air.

-In the above situation, one can also say S is a sufficient condition for N (refer again to the third column of the truth table immediately below).
+One can also say S is a sufficient condition for N (refer again to the third column of the truth table immediately below).
 If the conditional statement is true, then if S is true, N must be true; whereas if the conditional statement is true and N is true, then S may be true or be false.
-In common terms, "the truth of S guarantees the truth of N".
-For example, carrying on from the previous example, one can say that knowing that someone is called Socrates is sufficient to know that someone has a Name.
+In common terms, "the truth of S guarantees the truth of N. For example, carrying on from the previous example, one can say that knowing that someone is called Socrates is sufficient to know that someone has a Name.

 A necessary and sufficient condition requires that both of the implications $S \Rightarrow N$ and $N \Rightarrow S$ (the latter of which can also be written as $S \Leftarrow N$) hold.
-The first implication suggests that S is a sufficient condition for N, while the second implication suggests that S is a necessary condition for N. This is expressed as "S is necessary and sufficient for N ", "S if and only if N ", or $S \Leftrightarrow N$.
+The first implication suggests that S is a sufficient condition for N, while the second implication suggests that S is a necessary condition for N. This is expressed as "S is necessary and sufficient for N ", "S if and only if N, or $S \Leftrightarrow N$.

 Necessity

 The assertion that Q is necessary for P is colloquially equivalent to "P cannot be true unless Q is true" or "if Q is false, then P is false".
-By contraposition, this is the same thing as "whenever P is true, so is Q".
+By contraposition, this is the same thing as "whenever P is true, so is Q.

-The logical relation between P and Q is expressed as "if P, then Q" and denoted "P ⇒ Q" (P implies Q).
-It may also be expressed as any of "P only if Q", "Q, if P", "Q whenever P", and "Q when P".
-One often finds, in mathematical prose for instance, several necessary conditions that, taken together, constitute a sufficient condition (i.e., individually necessary and jointly sufficient), as shown in Example 5.
+The logical relation between P and Q is expressed as "if P, then Q and denoted "P ⇒ Q (P implies Q).
+It may also be expressed as any of "P only if Q, "Q, if P, "Q whenever P, and "Q when P. One often finds, in mathematical prose for instance, several necessary conditions that, taken together, constitute a sufficient condition (i.e., individually necessary and jointly sufficient), as shown in Example 5.